Degrees

-Reynolds’ work has appeared in peer-reviewed journals, volumes, and public-facing venues including American Catholic StudiesNew Theology ReviewExchangeAmerica, and The Atlantic.
-She is a contributing writer for Commonweal magazine and is a frequent contributor to national conversations on Catholicism and public life in the media, including National Public Radio, PBS NewsHour, NBC, and CNN.
+Reynolds’ work on race, culture, migration, and parish life in American Catholicism has appeared in peer-reviewed and public-facing journals including Religion and American Culture, US Catholic Historian, American Catholic Studies, and The Atlantic.
+She is a contributing writer for Commonweal magazine and regularly contributes to national conversations on religion and public life in the media, including NPR, NBC, and PBS NewsHour.

 “‘This is not nostalgia:’ Contesting the Politics of Sentimentality in Boston’s 2004 Parish Closure Protests,” U.S. Catholic Historian 41, no. 1 (2023): 71-92.